Learn about PMC's Lokomat system! What is it? How does it work?

 Primary Care Physicians, who oversee patients while they are receiving acute care from the hospital, may also refer patients to the Physical Rehabilitation Hospital and participate in their care if they choose.

-In addition, PMC has a full time physiatrist, Dr. Milton Calima.
+In addition, PMC has two physiatrists, Dr. Milton Calima and Dr. Sankar Chirumamilla.
 Physiatry's aim is to restore functional ability and quality of life to patients with physical impairments.

 Referrals and Admission Criteria